What is "Estate Planning?"

 What kind of law does your law firm do?

-The practice of the Law Firm of Kuczek & Associates (pronounced "cue-zack") is limited to estate planning - revocable living trust, wills, irrevocable trusts, estate tax planning, charitable planning, asset protection.
+The practice of the Law Firm of Kuczek & Associates (pronounced "cue-zack") is limited to estate planning - wills and trusts.
 That's all we do.

 How long has Kuczek & Associates been in business?

 The Law Firm of Kuczek & Associates was founded in 1984 by Ted Kuczek.
 Robert Brandt joined the firm in 1995.
 Michelle Macas joined the firm in 2005.
 Danielle Kuhn joined the firm in 2017.
 The firm has drafted over 3,400 revocable living trust-centered estate plans for Illinois families.

 If you would like to learn more about the benefits of a living trust, go to our For Prospective Clients page.
 We offer a complimentary initial meeting.